rust-lang/book/nostarch/appendix.md

 * `trait` - define a trait
 * `true` - Boolean true literal
 * `type` - define a type alias or associated type
-* `union` - define a union at *../reference/items/unions.html* and is only a keyword when used in a union declaration
+* `union` - define a union; is only a keyword when used in a union declaration
 * `unsafe` - denote unsafe code, functions, traits, or implementations
 * `use` - bring symbols into scope
 * `where` - denote clauses that constrain a type
 * `while` - loop conditionally based on the result of an expression

 ### Keywords Reserved for Future Use